Skip to content

 var(--lcards-alert-yellow)

-See [LCARdS CSS Colour Palette]](themes/#lcards-css-colour-palette) for the default LCARdS colour palette variables.
+See LCARdS CSS Colour Palette for the full palette reference.

 Theme Token Paths